stamparm/maltrail/sensor/README.md

 The Maltrail sensor: packet capture and trail detection, in Rust.
 Same `maltrail.conf`, same `trails.csv`, same event format — so the Maltrail server and web interface need no changes.

-This is the sensor to deploy. `sensor.py` remains in the repository as the **old sensor**: the reference implementation and the differential-test oracle this suite replays against.
-Nothing about it was removed.
+This is the sensor. `sensor.py` remains in `old/` as the reference implementation and the differential-test oracle this suite replays against — it is a test fixture, not a second supported sensor.

 **Road to becoming Maltrail's default sensor: [`docs/ROADMAP.md`](docs/ROADMAP.md)** — gated, with verifiable exit criteria and the open blockers stated plainly.